GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 ## Dashboard Structure
 -   Nav, Header, and Banner sections span the top of the desktop view port (vp)
 -   Main Dashboard, split between a Projects section and a Tools/Widgets section, taking up approximately 2/3 the width of the desktop view port;  these will be stacked in mobile vp.
--   Projects and Tools/Widgets Libraries are connected and in a column that spans 1/3 the desktop view port
+-   Projects and Tools/Widgets Libraries are connected and in a column that spans 1/3 the desktop viewport
+-   Projects and Tools/Widgets Libraries are NOT presented in mobile vp's
 -   A footer section spans the bottom of all view ports
--   A significant amount of structure and js is needed to move the Library Panel from a column in desktop/mobile view to a Bootstrap Dropdown in mobile view, please see comments for more information
+-   A user menu displays on the right of the header in all viewports when a vistor logs in

 <a name="TECH"></a>
 # Technical Background